prath0106/script-tester-rhel9/README.md

 4. Review the generated script, then click **Run Script**.
 5. View the pass/fail results and the script's output in the results box.
 =======
-You can now view the full report in the `output` folder on your computer.

 Built by Pratham & Gemini 2.5 Pro